marmanold/Date-Lectionary-Daily/README.md

 under the terms of either: the GNU General Public License as published by the Free Software Foundation; or the Artistic License.

-See L<http://dev.perl.org/licenses/> for more information.
+See [http://dev.perl.org/licenses/](http://dev.perl.org/licenses/) for more information.

-=cut